Variational Entropic Optimal Transport

 \section{Background}

 This section provides the necessary background on entropic optimal transport and its optimization using weak dual reformulation.
 In \wasyparagraph\ref{sec:eot-background}, we recall the entropic optimal transport problem with quadratic cost, introduce its weak dual formulation, and describe the structure of the optimal transport plan induced by the optimal dual potential.
 In \wasyparagraph\ref{sec:practical-setup}, we clarify our learning setup.
 In \wasyparagraph\ref{sec:existing-solvers}, we review existing solvers based on weak dual objective, highlighting two main paradigms: simulation-based optimization via implicit sampling proposed by the authors of EgNOT \citep{mokrov2024energyguided} and simulation-free methods based on restrictive parametric assumptions proposed by the authors of LightSB \citep{korotin2024light}.
-This discussion motivates the need for a dual formulation that is both simulation-free and sufficiently expressive, which we address in subsequent \wasyparagraph\ref{sec:method} by proposing our novel VarEOT solver.
+This discussion motivates the need for a dual formulation amenable to simulation-free training while remaining sufficiently expressive, which we address in subsequent \wasyparagraph\ref{sec:method} by proposing our novel VarEOT solver.